medieval-source-book/jekyll-site/_texts/yan_shu_narrow_path.md

 ---
 layout: text
 sidebar: left
+title: |
-title: 'To the tune “Treading on the Sedges"—"On the narrow path, red flowers are few now" | 踏莎行 · 小徑紅稀'
+  To the tune “Treading on the Sedges"—"On the narrow path, red flowers are few now" | 踏莎行 · 小徑紅稀
+engtitle: |
+  To the tune “Treading on the Sedges"—"On the narrow path, red flowers are few now"
+origtitle: |
+  踏莎行 · 小徑紅稀
 breadcrumb: true
 permalink: "text/yan_shu_narrow_path"
 redirect_from: /text/tune-%E2%80%9Ctreading-sedges%E2%80%94-narrow-path-red-flowers-are-few-now